A Hot Time in Texas: Paul’s very particular picks of BGGCon

 With that multiplayer solitaire criticism in mind, I’m going to sound like a complete hypocrite when I tell you about my best experience of the con, something that was also mostly exclusive experiences, yet was also glorious in its scope: A Feast for Odin.

-More like BEAST OF ODIN, am I right?
+More like A BEAST FOR ODIN, am I right?
 This game is huge.
 It is absolutely huge, coming in a box as deep as a swimming pool that’s packed with hundreds… no, thousands?
 Surely thousands of small cards, wooden pieces, cardboard tokens and viking meeples.
 It.
 Is.
 A. Monster.
 And, like all monsters, I was terrified to face it.

 Yet this is not the savage beast you might think.
 While, yes, the box is deep, Feast of Odin is broad, a game with a lot of scope, giving you plenty of things to do but avoiding making any of them very complicated.
 It puts you in charge of a growing clan of vikings who, initially, don’t have much more than a drinking horn to their name, but by the end of the game you’ll have them building great halls, whaling in the freezing seas and exploring distant lands.
 There is just so, so much for your vikings to do that you likely won’t be able to try it all in your first game, but you’ll be surprised how much you understand it all.

 You begin with a few vikings.
 These vikings are doing nothing at all except standing around and counting their braids, so you send them off to claim spots on a board of different viking actions, such as chopping down trees, crafting treasures or piling into a longboat for a hearty evening of pillaging and plunder.
 There are something like sixty different things that your vikings might be able to do (sixty, by Thor’s hairy arse, SIXTY) and more complex tasks require more than one viking.
 Your choice is always whether you want to do a lot of simple things or fewer, more involved activities.